 This hot and fragrant spice is popular in Chinese, Indian and other Asian cuisines.
-It can be used to flavor your cookies, cakes… and yes, gingerbread.
+It can be used to flavour your cookies, cakes… and yes, gingerbread.

 Best for: Savory Asian dishes, baked goods, grilled meats and spiced tea.

-A versatile herb from the mint family that is typically used in Italian and Mediterranean cuisine.
+A versatile herb from the mint family that is typically used in Italian and Mediterranean cuisines.

 Best for: Pasta, pizza, tomato-based dishes, meat and fish.

 Parsley has a mild flavor that helps brighten up your dish.
-It is also popular for garnishing purpose.
+It is also popular for garnishing purposes.

 Best for: Just about any savory dish.

 Lemony, pungent and woodsy, rosemary is a potent herb typically used in Mediterranean and Italian cuisines.

 Best for: Beef, lamb and especially… chicken!